 Placement testing is the first step toward student success.
 As a community college, Clark serves a very diverse population with classes ranging from adult basic education to university transfer programs.
-Prior to taking the placement test, students must complete an application for admission and pay the \$20.00 admissions/testing fee.
+Prior to taking the placement test, students must complete an application for admission and have paid the admissions application fee.
+Placement results from other institutions may be utilized to meet course prerequisites.
+A copy of the placement report or test transcript must be provided to Enrollment Services for interpretation of appropriate level.

-The COMPASS placement test assesses writing, reading and mathematics skills, which helps determine the level of coursework for which the student is prepared and also readiness for entry into specific programs.
+The COMPASS placement test assesses writing, reading and mathematics skills, which helps determine the level of coursework for which the student is prepared as well as readiness for entry into specific programs.

 All students entering the college for the first time are encouraged to complete placement testing.
 Placement testing is required for students wishing to enroll in English, reading, psychology, sociology and/or mathematics courses.
-Students should also complete their placement test prior to attending a New Student Orientation.
+Students should also complete their placement test prior to participating in Student Orientation.